 A year ago, I liked my job but was uncertain where I'd take my career next.
-Now I'm starting a new chapter that I'm confident is the right fit for me, and I wouldn't have gotten here without the Career Change Fellowship.
+Now I'm starting a new chapter that I'm confident is the right fit for me, and I wouldn't have gotten here without the Career Design Fellowship.

 I had spent the past four years in a role helping to grow and manage a social impact incubator at the University of Michigan.
 It was an awesome place to work; I led a small team, and had control of my schedule and responsibilities.
 The people were wonderful and I could see the impact of what I was doing day-to-day.

 I could have kept doing the same thing for a while, finding ways to make the work more exciting, but I was really craving something new.
 I could tell I was at an inflection point, and I had an idea of where I wanted to grow personally and the skills I wanted to build professionally.
 But I tried to imagine myself reaching toward these goals in the same position at this time next year, and I couldn’t see it.

 I knew I was looking for an exit from the higher education world where I’d spent the past decade as a student and young professional.
 My gut told me I wanted to do something vaguely science-related, in a growing but not massive organization, but that’s really all I had to go off of at that point.
 I spent a lot of time thinking myself in circles about what the ideal environment would be for me, but I didn’t know what the right next steps to get there could look like, nor if that utopian workplace really existed.
 I got bummed out hearing mentors and friends say how difficult it would be to find something on par with the work I was doing at the time.
 Daydreaming about what I might do next wasn’t getting me anywhere.